transparency-dev/incubator/vindex/cmd/sumdb/README.md

 The sum.golang.org service, often referred to as Go Checksum DB or SumDB, serves as an auditable checksum database for Go modules.
 Its primary purpose is to enhance the security and integrity of the Go module ecosystem by providing a public, tamper-proof record of module checksums.
 This ensures that when developers fetch a module, they receive the exact version of the code that others are using and that hasn't been maliciously altered.

 SumDB functions as a transparency log.
-This means that every module version and its corresponding checksum added to the database is appended in an immutable, append-only fashion.
-Each new entry is cryptographically committed to, which makes it impossible to modify or remove an entry without detection.
+This means that every module version and its corresponding checksums are added to the database is an immutable, append-only fashion.
+Each new entry is cryptographically committed to, making it impossible to modify or remove an entry without detection.
 This transparency allows anyone to independently verify the integrity of the database and confirm that no module has been altered or replaced.
 The auditable nature of the database is crucial for trust in the Go module supply chain.

-In addition to sum.golang.org, there is also an index at index.golang.org.
-This index provides a convenient way to discover available Go modules and their versions.
-However, it's important to note that index.golang.org is not verifiable in the same way as sum.golang.org.
-While it helps with discovery, it does not offer the same cryptographic guarantees of integrity and immutability as the checksum database.
-The security and verification of module content rely solely on the auditable records within sum.golang.org.

 The entries in the SumDB log match what is written in a `go.sum` file.
 For example, any project depending on the v1.0 release of Tessera will have the following in its `go.sum` file: